 - You can also use a draft project overview to invite feedback on how to best explain and message the project to a broader audience.

 - Many project leads find it helpful to develop a more detailed version of their proposal's timeline that includes more specific tasks, interim deliverables, and leadership roles for specific activities.

 - Recognize that delays and surprises are inevitable.
-Try to build in some extra time, particularly around important meetings with end users, to give your team adequate time to prepare.
+Try to build in some extra time, particularly around important meetings with intended users, to give your team adequate time to prepare.

 - Encourage your team to identify potential risks to project progress.
 They should also note critical junctures where an activity is contingent upon completion of earlier tasks.
 Everyone should understand the importance of staying on track and communicating early about any anticipated delays.

 Tip: Clarify and confirm the roles and responsibilities of all team members

 It is easy to assume that collaboration means all team members will participate at all levels of decision making, but that’s unnecessary – in fact, it can bog down a project and lead to early burnout.

 Consider developing a simple charter and directory for your team and any advisory groups, to define roles and responsibilities.
 A team charter or similar document can provide an opportunity for all individuals to review expectations and confirm their role in the project.
 It can then serve as a reference throughout the project.
 It is possible that some team members or advisory group members, particularly those receiving little or no grant funding, may need to dial down their involvement — or they may want to get more involved, if their current professional responsibilities allow.

 Charters are also valuable for establishing processes for gathering and acting on various forms of input to the project.
 A sample charter rule might be that advisory committee members will offer input to the project but core team members will reserve the right to make final decisions about how to apply the input.